Nanosecond

 The term combines the SI prefix nano- indicating a 1 billionth submultiple of an SI unit (e.g. nanogram, nanometre, etc.) and second, the primary unit of time in the SI.

+A nanosecond is to one second, as one second is to approximately 31.69 years.

 A nanosecond is equal to 1000 picoseconds or 1/1000 microsecond.
 Time units ranging between 10^{−8} and 10^{−7} seconds are typically expressed as tens or hundreds of nanoseconds.

 Time units of this granularity are commonly found in telecommunications, pulsed lasers, and related aspects of electronics.